MagicPhase/Backwards-DIY-Backplane/README.md

 ## Allen Bradley/Rockwell Automation

 The proper configuration of the mapper card for Allen Bradley/Rockwell Automation consists of one IDSEL pin from PCI0 and PCI1 to be connected with one of the available PCI ADxx pins using a 100 ohm 0603 resistor and the interrupt matrix intersection connected with 0 ohm resistors.
 The Rockwell backplane connections are as follows.
+At the time of this writting, I'm only aware of one configuration set.

 | PCI POSITION | IDSEL | SBC INT PIN | PCI INT PIN |
 | ------------- | ------------- | ------------- | ------------- |